-"no-shop" restriction).
-Then, beginning with the Ripplewood agreement to buy Maytag in 2005 discussed earlier in this article, limited windows (30 to 50 days or so) of permitted active solicitation began to appear in some unshopped (and unleaked) LBO transactions (and even an occasional shopped or leaked one), particularly those that were truly founder- or management-led.
-They even gave rise to a relatively new piece of M&A jargon-the "go-shop" clause.43 Some of the more notable LBO deals containing a "go-shop" include Solera Holdings, Inc.'s acquisition by Vista Equity Partners, LLC and other investors (28 days), Siris Capital Group, LLC's acquisition of Premiere Global Services, Inc. (45 days), Lone Star Funds's acquisition of Home Properties, Inc. (30 days), Apollo Global Management, LLC's acquisition of OM Group, Inc. (35 days), The Blackstone Group L.P.'s acquisition of Excel Trust, Inc. (31 days), the management-led buyout of SFX Entertainment, Inc. (59 days), Vector Capital's acquisition of ChyronHego Corp.
-(50 days), Siris Capital's successful acquisition of Digital River, Inc. (45 days), the management-led buyout of Pike Corporation (31 days), Apollo's successful acquisition of CEC Entertainment, Inc. (14 days), the successful acquisition of Material Sciences Corporation by Insight Equity (35 days), Kohlberg & Co.'s ultimately unsuccessful acquisition of Steinway (45 days), Apax Partners Worldwide LLP's acquisition of rue21, Inc. (40 days), the management-led buyout of Dole Food Company, Inc. (30 days), the acquisition of TMS International Corp. by The Pritzker Group (35 days), the founder-led LBO acquisitions of HCA by an investor group including KKR and the Frist family (50 days), Kerzner International by an investor group including KKR and the Kerzner family (45 days), Laureate Education by an investor group including KKR and the founder and CEO of Laureate (45 days), and Dell Inc. by an investor group including Michael S. Dell (Dell's chairman and CEO) and Silver Lake Partners (45 days), and the non-founder LBOs of CKE Restaurants by Apollo (40 days), TXU by KKR (51 days), Realogy by Apollo (61 days), Clear Channel by T.H.
+acquisition of CEC Entertainment, Inc. (14 days), the successful acquisition of Material Sciences Corporation by Insight Equity (35 days), Kohlberg & Co.'s ultimately unsuccessful acquisition of Steinway (45 days), Apax Partners Worldwide LLP's acquisition of rue21, Inc. (40 days), the management-led buyout of Dole Food Company, Inc. (30 days), the acquisition of TMS International Corp. by The Pritzker Group (35 days), the founder-led LBO acquisitions of HCA by an investor group including KKR and the Frist family (50 days), Kerzner International by an investor group including KKR and the Kerzner family (45 days), Laureate Education by an investor group including KKR and the founder and CEO of Laureate (45 days), and Dell Inc. by an investor group including Michael S. Dell (Dell's chairman and CEO) and Silver Lake Partners (45 days), and the non-founder LBOs of CKE Restaurants by Apollo (40 days), TXU by KKR (51 days), Realogy by Apollo (61 days), Clear Channel by T.H.
 Lee and Bain (21 days), Freescale Semiconductor by Blackstone (50 days), Harrah's by Apollo and TPG (25 days), First Data by KKR (50 days), United Rentals by Cerberus (40 days) and Harman International by KKR and Goldman Sachs (50 days).

 Historically, "go-shops" generally have not been a feature in strategic non-LBO deals except where, as discussed above, special conflict considerations might exist and, on occasion, when a pre-existing transaction has been "re-cut" downward and, in response, the target's board demands an affirmative market-check period.
 In part this arises from the need for extra protection that courts want to see in the potentially conflicted LBO deals that have not been auctioned, and in part this arises from the very real differences that exist in the nature of a strategic buyer from an LBO buyer, where the former has a real integration job to perform post-announcement and risks to its own business arising from the announcement that are antithetical to a deal structured where the signing is just the beginning of an active solicitation of a potential other bid.
-However, that dynamic may be changing.
+However, that dynamic may be changing there are exceptions to every rule.
 In 2009, Peet's attempted strategic non-LBO acquisition of Diedrich contained a 20-day "go-shop" provision (as further described in this article).
-In 2011, 2012, 2013, 2014 and 2015, respectively, there were at least eight, 14, 15, eight and 15 strategic non-LBO acquisitions (and none, so far, in 2016) that contained "go-shops," with two of the 2010 deals, one of the 2012 deals, one of the 2013 deals and none of the 2014 or 2015 deals becoming deal-jump situations.44 The two that turned into
+In 2010, 2011, 2012, 2013, 2014 and 2015 and 2016, respectively, there were at least seven, eight, 14, 15, eight and 15 and five strategic non-LBO acquisitions (and none, so far, in 2016) that contained "go-shops," with two of the 2010 deals, one of the 2013 deals and a none of the 2014 or 2015 deals and one of the 2016 deals becoming deal-jump situations.441 The two that turned into deal-jump situations in 2010 were the acquisition of Otix Global